 The technical side of how to write songs

 - The first time your fans hear your song they will only hear the parts that stand out the most, this is why it’s important to have a lyrical hook in your song!

 - The first line is very important to get right!
-This line introduces the song and establishes the songs mood.
-It’s the line that grabs the listener’s attention so make the most of it!
+This line introduces the song and establishes the song’s mood.
+It’s the first line that grabs the listener’s attention, so make the most of it!

 - Not every line needs to rhyme!
-Sometimes this sounds forced and unrelatable.
+Sometimes this sounds forced.
 Don’t shy from ending lines with the same vowel sound, this is far more subtle than forced rhyming.
 An example could be using ‘home’ and ‘room’.

-- Make sure when your writing song lyrics that the song has a clear structure and progression.
-This is particularly important if writing lyrics portraying a story.
-Always check your song makes sense when you read back over it
+- Make sure, when your writing song lyrics, that the song has a clear structure and progression.
+This is particularly important when writing lyrics that portray a story.
+Always check your song makes sense when you read back over it.

-- A typical song structure you could try would be having four verses, each with four lines, plus a four line chorus every two verses.
+- A typical song structure you could try is a four verse structure, each with four lines, plus a four line chorus every two verses.
 You could also try putting in a middle section, known as a ‘bridge’.

-- Look at the breakdown and structure of songs you’d like to write like and analyse.
+- Look at the breakdown and structure of songs you like and analyse them.